-The call option agreement is a legally-binding agreement between two parties, the buyer/nominee and the Seller Company, governing the terms of a call option.
-The buyer/nominee of the call option has the right (but not the obligation) to buy an agreed quantity of a particular commodity or security, for example shares in a company, from the Seller Company of the option within a certain time frame, for a certain price.
-The Seller Company is obligated to sell the predefined commodities or securities should the buyer/nominee decide to exercise the call option.
+A Call Option Agreement is a legally binding agreement between a buyer (i.e.: foreign investor/company) and a seller (i.e.: Local PT), that governs the terms of a Call Option.
+The buyer has the right (but not the obligation) to buy an agreed quantity of a particular commodity or security, such as shares in a company, within a certain time frame at a certain price.
+The seller is obligated to sell these predefined commodities or securities, should the buyer decide to exercise the Call Option.

-Letter of Indemnity is a legal binding letter between two parties, Seller Company and the Nominee, whereas the Seller Company pursuant to the execution of the Loan Agreement, cooperation agreement, pledge of share agreement, hereby agrees to indemnify, defend and hold harmless Nominee, his spouse and/or heirs (hereinafter collectively referred to as the “Indemnitees”)
+Letter of Indemnity is a legally binding letter between a buyer (i.e.: foreign investor/company) and a seller (i.e.: Local PT), where the seller pursuant to the execution of a Loan Agreement, Cooperation Agreement, and Pledge of Shares Agreement, hereby agrees to indemnify, defend and hold harmless the seller and their Indemnitees.

-You can download the detailed explanation about each of nominee agreement here.
+Download a detailed explanation about each agreement type.

 The aforementioned documents together with the search and appointment of these positions are part of Cekindo’s market-entry and company setup services.